 Celtic Fringes of Europe:- Cornwall, the Isles of Scilly, West Coast of Scotland, Wales and Ireland.
 Brittany, Northern Spain and Portugal.
 The Atlantic edge of Europe has some of the most biologically rich seas in the world - which is good news for spotting dolphins, whales, basking sharks and seabirds without going far.
 A seafaring culture prevails in the historic ports, and the local communities respect fellow sailors.
 Cornwall is our home sailing ground and Classic Sailing is developing a small fleet of traditional sailing vessels who base themselves in the Highlands and Outer Hebrides each summer.

 Antarctica & Arctic Sailing Expeditions:- Tall ships and traditional boats keep you warm pulling on ropes.
 Working as ships crew you spend more time outdoors and see more wildlife.
 Explore Antarctica and follow in the wake of Shackleton to South Georgia.
 Closer to Europe and deep within the Arctic Circle is the Svalbard Archipelago / Spitsbergen.
-Our Icelandic sailing partners offer week long expeditions in East Greenland each summer.
+We offer expeditions in East Greenland each summer.
 Trek amongst spectacular mountains and glaciers.
 Look for polar bears and walrus and learn about global warming.

-Ocean Ambitions: We have some fantastic 'rites of passage' voyages from 2-7 weeks that occur every year: Cross the South Atlantic on a tall ship; Sail downwind in the Southern Ocean; cross the equator or follow a classic trade wind route to the Caribbean.
+Ocean Ambitions and Around the World: We have some fantastic 'rites of passage' voyages from 2-7 weeks that occur every year: Cross the South Atlantic on a tall ship; Sail downwind in the Southern Ocean; cross the equator or follow a classic trade wind route to the Caribbean.
 Events like tall ships races create other ocean opportunities from time to time like sailing around Cape Horn, or round the world voyages to Australia or New Zealand, but you need to be quick to catch them so sign up for our e -newsletter.
 In 2017 there are a series of ocean legs and tall ships races from Europe to Bermuda and on to the East Coast of America and North to Canada.
 In 2018 Tenacious is sailing half way around the world from New Zealand to Falklands via Cape Horn.
 She then sails to South Georgia, Cape Town, Caribbean, Azores and home to UK in a series of long ocean legs which are open to able bodied and disabled crews.
 See our latest ocean voyages and sail between continents the eco friendly way as part of your GAP year or world travels.

 Island and Archipelagos:- Isles of Scilly, Outer Hebrides, St Kilda, Channel Islands, Biscay coastal islands like Belle Isle, South Atlantic outposts like Tristan Da Cuhna, St Helena; Trade wind route stops like Canaries, Madeira, Azores or Cape Verde.
 Wildlife rich destinations like the Falklands or one off voyages to South Orkney Islands in the Weddell Sea where only British Antarctic Survey staff ever get to visit.